MinnowBoard-org/website/README.md

 The Webhook invokes the `sync` script which performs the `polymer build`, performs the two manual fixups described previously, as well as npm and bower updates.
+Because `polymer build` can take a long time to complete, the GitHub webhook may timeout, which means the reporting console on the server will indicate webhook failures.
+Check the update.log to see if the update completed.

 ## Production: minnowboard.org